 But people tell us even just having these conversations will have a positive impact on your shop floor workers’ happiness.

 Or as the Factory Manager at Unilever puts it:

 “We want to have an open conversation about how we can make everyone feel better about entering and exiting our workplace”.

 Predictor of business performance

-Companies can automatically pin point that “last Tuesday at the 8-o’clock shift there was a problem in the factory”, so they can act on the machinery equipment, something that otherwise wouldn’t have been escalated or gotten lower priority.
+Companies can automatically pinpoint that “last Tuesday at the morning shift there was a problem in the factory”, so they can act on the machinery equipment that brought the Mood KPI down.

-“We’re simply all better at communicating now” says the Site Manager at BASF, a year in to using the Celpax device to get employee feedback in their factory.
+“We’re simply all better at communicating now,” says the Site Manager at BASF, a year into the company using the Celpax device to get employee feedback in their factory in Belgium.